 Estate and Gift Tax Planning

-Wolters Kluwer Reviews Major Changes to Federal and State Estate and Gift Tax Rules
+Wolters Kluwer Reviews Changes to Federal and State Estate and Gift Tax Rules

-(NEW YORK, NY, January 2018) — The year begins with a bang following passage of the Tax Cuts and Jobs Act – the most comprehensive series of tax law changes in decades – including a major change to federal estate and gift taxes.
+(NEW YORK, NY, March 2019) — Although 2019 begins without major legislative activity, the tax community is still absorbing the changes made by the Tax Cuts and Jobs Act, most comprehensive in decades and including a major shift in federal estate and gift taxes.

-Although the House’s version of the 2017 Tax Cuts Act had included the complete elimination of the estate and generation-skipping transfer (GST) tax, the final package that emerged from the Conference Committee followed the Senate’s proposal.
-Consequently, the estate, gift, and GST taxes all remain in force in 2018.
-Instead, the basic exclusion amount for purposes of the estate and gift tax and the corresponding exemption amount for purposes of the GST tax is doubled from $5 million to $10 million before adjustment for inflation.
-However, due to budgetary constraints in drafting the legislation, this change is only temporary in that it will expire after 2025.
+The Tax Cuts Act did not repeal the federal estate, gift, and generation-skipping transfer (GST) taxes., Instead, the basic exclusion amount for purposes of the estate and gift tax, and the corresponding exemption amount for purposes of the GST tax, was doubled from $5 million to $10 million before adjustment for inflation.
+Due to budgetary constraints in drafting the legislation, this change is only temporary and set to expire after 2025 if further legislative intervention does not occur beforehand.

-Another important figure that is indexed for inflation is the annual gift tax exclusion, which has remained at $14,000 for several years.
-For 2018, tax-free gifts of up to $15,000 per donee will be permitted or $30,000 per couple using gift splitting.
+Another important figure indexed for inflation is the annual gift tax exclusion, which was $15,000 for 2008 and did not increase for 2019.
+Accordingly, for 2019, tax-free gifts of up to $15,000 per donee will be permitted or $30,000 per couple using gift splitting.

 State Estate Tax Developments

 Although many states have historically based their estate tax laws on the federal estate tax, some states have passed their own “stand-alone” estate tax laws as a way of holding onto tax revenues.
-They include Connecticut, Hawaii, Maine, Minnesota, New York, Oregon, Rhode Island, Vermont and Washington State.
-Several other states still have pick-up taxes that seemingly would apply, but because their laws remain geared to the repealed federal credit for state death taxes, no taxes are collected under these laws.
+They include Connecticut, Hawaii, Maine, Minnesota, New York, Oregon, Rhode Island, Vermont, and Washington State.
+Other states that still retain an estate tax include Illinois, Maryland, and Massachusetts.
+The District of Columbia also imposes an estate tax.
+Several other states still have “pick-up taxes” that seemingly would apply, but because their laws remain geared to the repealed federal credit for state death taxes, no taxes are collected under these laws.

 Ten states have no estate tax at all: Arizona, Delaware (repealed in 2018), Georgia, Indiana, Kansas, New Jersey (repealed in 2018), North Carolina, Oklahoma, South Dakota and Texas.
 Other states, such as California and Florida technically still have a tax on the books, but their taxes are based on the now-repealed federal credit for state death taxes and it is highly doubtful that the federal credit will ever be reinstated.
 Consequently, those states do not tax the transfer of an estate either.